 – 20 March 2024: Finalization of the preliminary evaluation report;

+– 25 March 2024: Submission of the preliminary evaluation report to ITU-R;

+– 30 August 2024: 2nd call to the participants for the final evaluation;

+– 6 September 2024: Development of the draft final evaluation report;

+– 20 September 2024: Completion of the development of the final evaluation report;

-– 25 March 2024: Submission of the preliminary evaluation report to ITU-R.The preliminary evaluation report was developed based on the contributions from Electronics and Telecommunications Research Institute (ETRI).
-The preliminary results were internally presented, and several on/off-line meetings including e-mail discussions were held to reach the consensus on this report.
-Since extensive simulation processes are currently undergoing, this preliminary evaluation report provides only analytical and inspection-based evaluation results.
-The detailed final simulation-based evaluation results will be reported at the 55th meeting of Working Party 4B.
+– 27 September 2024: Submission of the final evaluation report to ITU-R.

+The preliminary and final evaluation reports were developed based on the contributions from Electronics and Telecommunications Research Institute (ETRI).
+The preliminary and final results were internally presented, and several on/off-line meetings including e-mail discussions were held to reach the consensus on this report.
+The preliminary evaluation report submitted at the 54th meeting of WP 4B included only analytical and inspection-based evaluation results.
+Some of simulation-based evaluation results are provided in this final evaluation report, along with minor updates to the analytical evaluation results in the preliminary evaluation report.
+It is noted that SatComForum does not provide simulation-based evaluation results for some parts (e.g., connection density and reliability) due to a lack of time.

 This report discusses the discrepancy and validity of the results by comparing them with the self-evaluation results of 3GPP 5G NTN.
-The results are confirmed by using the same configurations and/or assumptions as those used in the self-evaluation of 3GPP 5G NTN.
+The results are confirmed by using the same or similar configurations and/or assumptions as those used in the self-evaluation of 3GPP 5G NTN.

-For the interaction with other evaluation groups, SatComForum maintains close relationships with other evaluation groups such as ATIS and ETSI by having online or offline discussion meetings.
-An online discussion meeting has held with ATSI and ETSI evaluation groups on March 28 to share the status of work on each IEG.
-In subsequent online or offline meetings, SatComForum will present the evaluation results, discuss any discrepancies in the results, and try to reach a consensus on the evaluation report when the simulation configurations are the same.
-Based on the discussion results, the evaluation results in this document will be updated, and submitted at the 55th meeting of Working Party 4B.
+For the interaction with other evaluation groups, SatComForum maintains close relationships with other evaluation groups such as ATIS, ETSI and 5G India Forum by having several online coordination meetings.
+During these coordination meetings, SatComForum shared the status of work progress on the evaluation of IMT-2020 satellite RIT, presented the evaluation results, discussed any discrepancies in the results, and sought to reach a consensus on the evaluation report.

-2.3 Contacts for SatComForm
+2.3 Contacts for SatComForum

 For administrative and technical issues related to SatComForum, the following individuals can be contacted: